26 August 2021, Macau

 Tommy Cheong, Engineer of Technical Services Management of Customer Services Department of CEM, introduced the upgrade project.
 The building was plagued with different issues due to its age and lack of maintenance, including dilapidated communal electrical installations, which may be prone to accidents and even fire.
 The pothead used to be less than 1 meter from the ground, which made it vulnerable to floods.
 An examination revealed that collective line distribution box (CCL) risked of electricity leakage, exposing residents to the danger of electric shock.
 With the new design, CEM changed the pothead into a main collective switchboard, and lifted to about 1.5 meters above the ground, which could significantly mitigate the impacts of floods.
 Moreover, CEM replaced the old earthing conductor of the building with a new one, and connected all metal parts of the building’s communal electrical installations (including CCL) to the earthing conductor, in order to effectively lower the electric shock risk and ensure electricity safety for all households.
 In addition, considering that residents may increase their electricity demand in the future, the power supply capacity of the communal electrical installations has also been increased during the upgrade.

 Mr. Leong, one of the owners of Edf.
 Sun Po, said that every household used air-conditioners in the Summer, resulting in increased electricity consumption.
 They normally encountered short circuits frequently before, it never happens again after the upgrade.
-While the wires in public places used to be very messy, there is no longer exposed cable wiring, accessing the building and use of electricity are much more at ease now.
+While the wires in public places used to be very messy, there is no longer exposed cable wiring, assessing the building and use of electricity are much more at ease now.
 In addition, he remembered that the building was seriously flooded during the strike of the strong typhoon Hato.
 With the electric boxes raised up to higher position during the upgrade, they don’t need to worry about power supply to be affected by flooding anymore.
 He is very satisfied with the entire project.

 Uman Cheang, Director of Customer Services Department of CEM, said that CEM is constantly inspecting and screening eligible buildings and has sent invitation letters to 68 buildings, involving 1,508 households.
 A building’s communal electrical installations are jointly owned by property owners, who should bear the responsibility to hire experienced electrical contractors to conduct regular maintenance and repair to ensure both electrical and residential safety.
 However, many old buildings still have potential electricity safety hazards of different degrees that need to be addressed.
 CEM hoped that the successful upgrade of the electrical installations in Edf.
 Sun Po would propel building owners who have received invitations to actively participate in the program, and also would raise citizens’ awareness to the safety of communal electrical installations of their buildings.